GOP Braces For Impact As It Comes Time To Pull Funding From Flailing Candidates

 The numbers get worse for Trump when you break it down by party and demographics:

-• Only 78% of Republicans approve of his performance
+- Only 36% approve of Trump's performance

 The gender gap is enormous: